HalahRaadSalih/cheatSheet/README.md

 `$ git pull <remote name> <branch name>` - Pull down changes from a remote and integrate them into your repo.
 Performs `git fetch` and then `git merge`.

 `$ git push <remote name> <branch name>` - Send your changes to the remote to be merged.

+###Making Comman Lines Shortcuts
+`git config --global alias` - this either sets up an alias for a specific command or create a whole new command.

+Example:
+`git config --global alias.<the alias of your choice> <the original command>`